blog-banner-image

 There are several different paths to becoming a crime scene technician.
 Having at least an associate degree in forensic sciences, criminal justice, crime scene technology, or a related discipline is typical.
 Depending on the employing organization, having at least a bachelor’s degree in a field such as chemistry or biology may be advisable.

 • Step 1: Graduate from high school (four years).
-All but three percent of crime scene technicians have a high school diploma or GED, making this step essentially required, according to Career One Stop (2023).
-A strong foundation in lab sciences like chemistry and biology will also help take the next steps toward this career.
+All but four percent of crime scene technicians have a high school diploma or GED, making this step essentially required, according to Career One Stop (2024).
+A strong foundation in lab sciences like chemistry and biology will also help in taking the next steps toward this career.

 • Step 2: Pursue an undergraduate education (two to four years).
 After high school, aspiring crime scene technicians should pursue an undergraduate education to find employment.
 There are both associate and bachelor-level degrees available in related subjects.
 Some of the majors students may want to pursue include chemistry, biology, and forensic science.
 An undergraduate program is also a good time to pursue internships or other work opportunities that allow students to gain experience in the field.
 Work experience coupled with a strong science background and experience in a lab is the best combination for finding work in the next step.